EV Battery Cell Balancing

 • For most cars, with both LFP and NMC batteries – Yes.

-• For the cells in both LFP and NMC batteries to be balanced, leave the AC charger connected until after the battery has completed charging at the full rate of charge (2 kW, 7 kW, or 11 kW) – it will then draw a much lower rate of power (around 300 W) for an extended period of time (30 mins to over an hour), and eventually not draw any electrical charging current at all.
+• For the cells in both LFP and NMC batteries to be balanced, leave the AC charger connected until after the battery has completed charging to 100% SoC at the full rate of charge (2 kW, 7 kW, or 11 kW).
+Keep the charger connected – the battery will then draw a much lower rate of power (around 300 W) for an extended period of time (30 mins to over an hour), until it does not draw any electrical charging current at all.
 (The charging source must still be supplying power.)

 No maximum charge setting?